sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_other.rst

 A "hard" example is left as an exercise!
 Here are a few ideas.

-    Write a wrapper for GAP's ``FreeLieAlgebra`` function (or, more generally, all the finitely presented Lie algebra fuunctions in GAP).
+    Write a wrapper for GAP's ``FreeLieAlgebra`` function (or, more generally, all the finitely presented Lie algebra functions in GAP).
 This would require creating new Python objects.

-    Write a wrapper for GAP's ``FreeGroup`` function (or, more generally, all the finitely presented groups fuunctions in GAP).
+    Write a wrapper for GAP's ``FreeGroup`` function (or, more generally, all the finitely presented groups functions in GAP).
     This would require writing some new Python objects.

     Write a wrapper for GAP's character tables.
 Though this could be